 In an effort to bring local control and public ownership to the utility that serves them, a consortium of Montana municipalities on Thursday offered to acquire 100% of NorthWestern Corp.’s outstanding common stock.
 In response, NorthWestern’s board of directors said that while it does not comment on “rumors,” it has concluded that the “informal proposal” is not in the best interests of the company and its stockholders.

-Together as a non-profit corporation called Montana Public Power Inc. (MPPI), the municipalities are offering $32.50 per share in cash for a total transaction value of $2 billion, which includes the assumption of $825 million of NorthWestern's debt.
-The group hopes to have the deal completed by the end of the year.
+Together as a non-profit corporation called Montana Public Power Inc. (MPPI), the municipalities are offering $32.50 per share in cash for a total transaction value of $2 billion, which includes the assumption of $825 million of NorthWestern’s debt.
+The group hopes to have the deal complete by the end of the year.

 NorthWestern’s board said that if it receives a formal proposal, it will review such a proposal consistent with its fiduciary responsibilities.